 Once you have selected courses we will move on to Course Match to implement your choices.
-Course Match is a newly developed system that applies the latest academic theory to optimize each student's schedule and will be carefully explained during Pre-Term.
-It is more efficient than an auction or a bidding point system.
+Course Match is a system that applies the latest academic theory to optimize each student's schedule and will be explained during Pre-Term.
 Basically, you tell us what course combinations and sections you prefer, and Course Match will find your best personalized course schedule given course availability.

-I look forward to meeting you over the summer and welcoming you to Wharton on August 4!
+I look forward to meeting you on August 8, and to discussing how to get the most out of your academic experience at Wharton.